Selco Privacy Notice

 |To deliver relevant website content to you and measure or understand the effectiveness/usability of our website||(a) Identify

 |Necessary for our legitimate interests (to study how customers use our services, to develop them, to grow our business and to inform our marketing strategy)|

 |To use data analytics to improve our website, services, marketing and customer relationships||(a) Technical

 |Necessary for our legitimate interests (to define types of customers for our services, to keep our website updated and relevant, to develop our business and to inform our marketing strategy)|

 |To deal with issues, complaints or disputes arising out of our relationship with you/your business, and to prevent or detect crime, including fraud||(a) Identity

 |To establish, exercise or defend legal claims|

-We do not undertake automated decision making using your personal data.
+We do not currently undertake automated decision making using your personal information.

 If we need to use your personal data for an unrelated purpose, we will notify you and we will explain the legal basis which allows us to do so.